-The doctor or nurse passes a needle through the skin into the bone.
+The doctor or nurse passes a needle through the skin into the bone (see diagram on the opposite page).
 They then draw a small sample of liquid from inside the bone marrow into a syringe.
 This is called a bone marrow aspirate.
 It can feel uncomfortable for a few seconds when the marrow is drawn into the syringe.